cezarywojcik/cezarywojcik.charlimit/README.md

 To access settings, go to Edit->CharLimit Preferences.

-The default settings are 80 characters, #bbbbbb for the line color, and the line is enabled.
+The default settings are 80 characters, #bbbbbb for the line color, and enabled.

 ## Known Issues